basp/sakura/README.md

 You will only need this if you are on Windows and wanna do some local MOO hacking without relying on a machine in the cloud.
 This `Dockerfile` should compile a Docker image that you can boot up to start hacking on a variety of MOO databases straightaway.

 ## Getting started
+After cloning this repo somewhere you'll end up with `Dockerfile` and this is the thing that contains all the instructions on how to build your development container.

 You'll need to build the container first.
 Make sure to give it a tag that you can remember:

     docker build -t your_repo:and_tag .

-This will compile the container.
+If you execute this from the `sakura` repo directory that you just cloned, it will compile the container.
 After it's done building the image you can make sure it's actually there:

     docker image list